ThermIQ/thermiq_mqtt-ha/README.md

 From v2.3.0 the pictures used has changed from *.jpg to *.png format to facilitate dark mode.
 You might want to update the dashboard-card

-From v3.x:
-   - the units used in the db recorder have been corrected, an attempt to upgrade the existing database is done at start.
-Also try the "Developer Tools" Statistics tab if built in conversions fail
-   - The EVU is now a boolean value better representing the ON/OFF function
-   - The Lovelace card has breaking changes, adding a max peak powerconsumption per hour.
-See below for instructions.

 # ThermIQ Energy Control for **ThermIQ-Room2**
 You can optimize energy usage directly from Home Assistance by using the excellent **AIO Energy Management** Plugin from [here](https://github.com/kotope/aio_energy_management)